A Journey through Wes Anderson’s Color Palettes

 May 7, 2021

 Renowned for his dreamlike aesthetics and rhythmic narrative tone, Wes Anderson is what some might call a modern-day auteur.
-Inspired by the cinematic movement of the French New Wave, Wes Anderson's color palettes have captured the imagination of audiences and critics alike for more than two decades.
+Inspired by the French New Wave cinematic movement, Anderson’s distinct style has captured the imagination of audiences and critics alike for more than two decades.

 And now, with the #accidentallywesanderson trend blowing on social media where users reimagine their days in Anderson’s stylistic vision, it’s evident that the director has inspired a younger generation of digital creators.
-Though he recently expressed that he hasn’t seen any of the videos himself, there’s no doubt that this social media-savvy audience will be first in line to see Asteroid City, which premiered last Thursday at the Cannes Film Festival,
+Though he recently expressed that he hasn’t seen any of the videos himself, there’s no doubt that this social media-savvy audience will be first in line to see The Phoenician Scheme.

-Undoubtedly, Asteroid City will show Anderson’s inventive spirit through his colorfully-curated sets.
+Undoubtedly, The Phoenician Scheme will show Anderson’s inventive spirit through his colorfully-curated sets.
 After all, Anderson’s taste has influenced more than cinema and social media; in 2015 he was asked to redesign the Bar Luce at the Fondazione Prada in Milan.

 Wes Anderson redesigned Bar Luce, the café at Fondazione Prada.